Ibrahim El Kadiri

-Ibrahim El Kadiri (born 23 January 2002) is a professional footballer who plays as a left winger for club De Graafschap.
+Ibrahim El Kadiri (born 23 January 2002) is a professional footballer who plays as a left winger for German club Darmstadt 98.
 Born in the Netherlands, he has represented Morocco at youth level.

 Career

 Volendam

 El Kadiri played youth football for AFC IJburg, WV-HEDW, Ajax and FC Utrecht.
 In 2019, he signed a three-year contract with FC Volendam together with Samir Ben Sallam.
 He made his debut for Volendam on 29 November 2019, in a 3–1 home win over NEC Nijmegen.
 He came on as a substitute for Derry Murkin in the 76th minute, and even scored in injury time to secure his first ever professional goal.
 On 7 August 2020, he signed a contract extension with Volendam until 2024.

 De Graafschap

 On 1 July 2024, El Kadiri signed a two-year contract with an option for an additional year with Eerste Divisie club De Graafschap.
 On 11 August, he scored on his competitive debut for the club, netting the final goal in the 94th minute to complete a decisive 4–3 comeback victory against his former club Volendam on the first matchday of the season.